AviSoori1x/makeMoE/README.md

 This is a from scratch implementation of a sparse mixture of experts language model.
 This is inspired by and largely based on Andrej Karpathy's project 'makemore' and borrows the re-usable components from that implementation.
 Just like makemore, makeMoE is also an autoregressive character-level language model but uses the aforementioned sparse mixture of experts architecture.

-Just like makemore, pytorch is the only requirement (so I hope the from scratch claim is justified)
+Just like makemore, pytorch is the only requirement (so I hope the from scratch claim is justified).

 Significant Changes from the makemore architecture